optimalisatie/Cache-API-Key-Value-Store/README.md

 ## Fallback storage

-To enable a fallback storage for browsers that do not support Cache API, you can define a constructor on global variable `CacheApiDBFallback`.
+To enable a fallback storage for browsers that do not yet support Cache API, you can define a constructor on global variable `CacheApiDBFallback`.
 The constructor needs to provide 4 methods: `set`, `get`, `del` and `prune`.

 ```js
 window.CacheApiDBFallback = function(store, options) {
     this.get = function(key) { /* return key from store */ }
     this.set = function(key,data,expire) { /* set key in store */ }
     this.det = function(key) { /* delete key from store */ }